mrsi-cerl/mrsi-gatsby/docs/content-managment-docs/edit-instructions.md

 ### Edit COS Facility Page

-See these documents for more info editing:
+Find the asscoiated markdown file in the content folder then see these documents for more info editing specifics:

 - [How to edit Carousel Images](./edit-carousel-images.md)
 - [How to edit File Library](./edit-file-library.md)